Pints, Pounds, & Pâté

 Capitol Building, Colonial Williamsburg

-Williamsburg is a city that time left behind, a bit like Ostia Antica outside of Rome, to the benefit of modern day visitors.
-Williamsburg went, relatively quickly, from the capital of a thriving and populous colony, the richest in the original 13 colonies, to a rustic, somewhat provincial college town, when the colonial capital moved to Richmond before the end of the American Revolution.
-While the College of William & Mary remained, the colony, and later state, administration and politicians moved on, leaving Williamsburg with little industry.
+Williamsburg is a city that time left behind, much to the benefit of us, the modern day visitors.
+Williamsburg went, surprisingly quickly, from serving as the capital of a thriving and populous colony, the richest in the original 13 colonies, to a rustic, somewhat provincial college town, when the colonial capital moved to Richmond before the end of the American Revolution.
+While the College of William & Mary remained, the colony, and later state, administration and politicians moved onto Richmond, leaving Williamsburg with little industry.
+The Civil War saw a battle, including damage to the College, and further population decline in the area as the Tidewater plantation economy ended and the area fell into decline.

 Strolling in Colonial Williamsburg is one of the best parts of a stay in this area.
 It's particularly nice in the morning and evening, when the day trip crowds ebb, and the weather is a little more manageable.
 Staying close to the historic area is a huge advantage.